 - Learn 8 ways to identify and correlate rotor faults using energized and de-energized data.

 With a fundamental knowledge of motors and motor operation and theory, data analysis can still be quite complex especially when multiple data sets must be correlated to determine a probable fault.

 The Snell Group has been conducting motor testing and training for almost two decades.
 During that time, we have used multiple types of test equipment to test tens of thousands of motor and motor circuits in most types of industrial and commercial facilities.
 We have developed motor testing industry standards and procedures for applications and safety, developed comprehensive and innovative Electric Motor Testing Training and Certification Courses.
 We have been pioneers and trendsetters in this technology.

 Our latest innovation is a culmination of years of expertise in the field of electric motor testing.
 We have developed a “Wall Chart” that provides a single reference source to analyze most every anomaly identified while conducting de-energized and/or energized motor testing.
 This reference asset is packed full of motor analysis information and designed to correlate with Snell’s motor training courses.
 It is an invaluable data analysis tool for anyone that tests motors, regardless of instrumentation being utilized.
 Order one today for $149.00 ea. (includes shipping within the US), both charts for $270.00.
-Or attend one of our motor training courses and you'll receive one as part of the curriculum.
+Or attend one of our motor training courses and you'll receive the one of your choice as part of the curriculum.